Begin Your ePortfolio

 - Reach out and (virtually) touch somebody.
 No interested in asking me?
 No big deal – reach out to your fellow learners!

-You’re not done with Level 1 until you complete all of the activities listed on this page.
+You’re not done with Topic 1 until you complete all of the activities listed on this page.
 Your participation should be robust in all discussions and reflections, demonstrating graduate level critical thinking, thorough reading and engagement with resources, etc.

 This is not the course to phone in or let slide.
 Eight weeks goes MUCH faster than you think and this course is a legit 3 credits.
 Make sure you reach out when you need help BEFORE the deadline.
 Seriously, before.
 Love this stuff, kinda dig teaching, glad you’re with me! – Sasha